Siemens UK Tax Strategy - Year ended 30 September 2020

 Tax strategy and strategic objectives

-The tax strategy and strategic objectives are intended to establish a clear and unequivocal approach to all aspects of tax reporting and compliance in which ever industry the company operates.
+The tax strategy and strategic objectives are intended to establish a clear and unequivocal approach to all aspects of tax reporting and compliance for all industries the company operates in.
 This supports robust internal governance which defines our control framework.

 The tax strategy is focused on ensuring that taxes (and tax risks) are managed to provide outcomes consistent with commercial reality and are within the parameters of the Group’s strategic objectives.
 The strategy also requires that all tax obligations are complied with in the UK and other relevant jurisdictions.